minaminao/ctf-blockchain/README.md

 | TsukuCTF 2021: genesis                 | genesis block               |
 | WORMCON 0x01: What's My Wallet Address | Bitcoin address, RIPEMD-160 |

-### Recovery of a private key by the same nonce attack
+### Recoveries of private keys by same-nonce attacks
 - There was a bug and it has been fixed using [RFC6979](https://datatracker.ietf.org/doc/html/rfc6979).
 - https://github.com/daedalus/bitcoin-recover-privkey